mapillary/seamseg/README.md

 Network with contextual information conveyed by a light-weight DeepLab-like module.

-This repository contains training and evaluation Pytorch code, based on our re-implementation of the Mask R-CNN framework, as well as pre-trained models to reproduce the Mapillary Vistas results from our paper.
+This repository contains training and evaluation Pytorch code, based on our re-implementation of the Mask R-CNN framework.
+Pre-trained models to reproduce the Mapillary Vistas results from our paper will be published soon.

 If you use Seamless Scene Segmentation in your research, please cite:
 ```bibtex